 Methods of Service

-Preservation.
-Upon receipt of a lawful and binding request Ring will preserve requested information for up to 90 days.
+Preservation: Upon receipt of a lawful and binding request Ring will preserve requested information for up to 90 days unless Ring receives a preservation extension, in which case the information will be preserved for an additional 90 days (for a total of up to 180 days).
 Please note that the preservation process may be rejected if the data to be preserved is not clearly specified and/or the details required to locate the data are not provided.

-Notification.
-Unless it is prohibited from doing so or has clear indication of illegal conduct in connection with the use of Ring products or services, Ring notifies customers before disclosing content information.
+Notification: Unless Ring is prohibited from doing so or has clear indication of illegal conduct in connection with the use of Ring products or services, Ring notifies users before disclosing user information.